-RICK BOUCHER, former U.S. Congressman and practice area team leader of Sidley Austin’s Government Strategies group, focuses his practice on counseling clients whose business needs require the development of public policy strategies in the telecommunications, energy and the environment, and financial services industries.
+RICK BOUCHER, former U.S. Congressman and practice area team leader of Sidley’s Government Strategies group, focuses his practice on counseling clients whose business needs require the development of public policy strategies.

 Rick has extensive experience representing clients in Congressional investigations, counseling them on the expectations of the investigating committee, preparing written materials responsive to investigative requests, preparing witnesses for investigative hearings and interacting with the committee on the client’s behalf throughout the investigative process.
-He gained a valuable perspective on these matters from his 28 years of service as a member of Congress and previously as a member of the Virginia State Senate.
+During his 28 years of service as a member of Congress he participated in dozens of congressional investigations and gained valuable perspective and experience, which now benefits Sidley clients.